Start of trail End of trail navigation bar

 A Boolean flag that indicates whether the current GPS position data is valid (true) or invalid (false).

-The latitude position of the GPS receiver, given as a double precision value in the format DDMM.MMMM (where D is degrees, M is minutes).
+The latitude position of the GPS receiver, given as a double precision value in decimal degrees format (DD.DDDDD).
+This output will have units of degrees.

 north

-A Boolean value indicating whether the latitude position is North (true) or South (false).
+A Boolean value indicating whether the latitude position is in the northern hemisphere (true) or the southern hemisphere (false).

-The longitude position of the GPS receiver, given as a double precision value in the format DDDMM.MMMM (where D is degrees, M is minutes).
+The longitude position of the GPS receiver, given as a double precision value in decimal degrees format (DD.DDDDD).
+This output will have units of degrees.

 east